tomhendra/courses/11-master-the-coding-interview/README.md

   - Find the exact salary you want?
 Average for Madrid is €35,000, you should be paid average or more!
   - What value do you provide?
 What type of traits do you have that would make you a valuable hire?
 What would you improve in the company?
 Think about how the company will drive value from you.
 Use this to negotiate.
   - Always go higher than you want.
 Be prepared to meet in the middle.

+### Handling multiple offers

+- This should be your goal.
+- The more choices we have the better we can make a decision on where we should work.
+- First decide which company you want.
+- Salary and benefits shouldn't be the only things to consider.
+- This should be a guideline to accepting a job in rank order:
+  1. Is there an offer that you feel you are underqualified for? - Harder is better.
+Go for it!
+  2. Long term growth potential - Is the company progressing?
+Will you be promoted?
+  3. Will you respect people around you? - You want to be the dumbest person in the room.
+  4. Salary and benefits? - Prioritise long term benefits over short term gains.
+  5. Is your decision based on desperation? - Don't accept the first option you get out of desperation, it needs to be the right company to fuel your growth.
+Think about the long term implications.